amperity/amperity-docs/amperity_datagrid/source/sandbox_promote.rst

 This is part three of a series of topics that describes how your brand can use sandboxes to safely make changes to your production tenant.

-.. note:: Users who have been assigned the **DataGrid Operator** or **DataGrid Administrator** policy, and then assigned the **Allow sandbox administration** policy option, are allowed to create sandboxes and promote changes to production from a sandbox.
+.. note:: Users who have been assigned the **DataGrid Operator** or **DataGrid Administrator** policies, and then assigned the **Allow sandbox administration** policy option, are allowed to create sandboxes and promote changes to production from a sandbox.

 .. sandbox-workflows-static-intro-end